CI/CD for Kotlin Multiplatform in 2025: GitHub Actions + Fastlane + Code Signing the sane way

 Double-check that your

-file matches your app’s bundle ID and certificate.
-If needed, regenerate both from Apple Developer Portal.Q: Can I trigger builds only on tagged commits?
+.mobileprovision file matches your app’s bundle ID and certificate.
+If needed, regenerate both from Apple Developer Portal.Yes.
+The default workflow triggers on tags, ensuring that only versioned builds get deployed.

-) directly in the workflow file.Ready to ship faster?
+internal, beta, or production) directly in the workflow file.Ready to ship faster?